grzm/pgcrockford/README.markdown

 [crockford]: https://www.crockford.com/wrmg/crockford.html

-The motivation for pgcrockford is to provide a more humane display of values used for surrogate keys while preserving the efficiency of an integer implementation: `crockford` values are represented as alpha-numeric strings while using unsigned integers for their implementation.
+The motivation for `pgcrockford` is to provide a more humane display of values used for surrogate keys while preserving the efficiency of an integer implementation: `crockford` values are represented as alpha-numeric strings while using unsigned integers for their implementation.

+## Releases and Dependencies

+Latest release: 0.9.0.

+Tested with PostgreSQL 11.

 ## Installation